casualuser/casualuser.github.io/blockchain.md

 - Infrastructure on AWS/Kubernetes tailored for blockchain workloads
 - Monitoring and alerting around node health, transaction flows, and contracts
 - Secure integrations with third-party APIs (Coingecko, 1inch, DexGuru, DefiLlama, etc.)

+➡️ If you need production-grade blockchain or Web3 infrastructure and integrations, [start a conversation](/contact/).